 Take a look at any commercial fishing boats in your area, and you’ll more than likely find a Furuno fishfinder set up.
 And most US Coast Guard, Harbor Patrol and Navy boats you come across will be outfitted with a Furuno radar.

 Furuno Marine Electronics are considered to be among the top of their class out of the major brands, performance and reliability-wise, and contain all the major features you’ll need.
 They are as durable as it gets, simple to use, and easy-to-install.
+We’ve provided feedback / reviews on Furuno fish finders, chartplotters, autopilots and radars from boaters in this article to help show this.

 And even though Furuno is a favorite among commercial users, recreational boaters looking for long-lasting, solid marine equipment can’t go wrong with Furuno.